srl-labs/containerlab/docs/macos.md

     type: subtle-note

 1. Install [OrbStack](https://orbstack.dev)[^1] on your macOS
-2. Create an **arm64** Linux VM using OrbStack or alternatives
+2. Create an **arm64** Linux VM using OrbStack
 3. Install containerlab in the VM using the usual [installation instructions](install.md)
 4. Check what images can/should work on ARM64
 5. Deploy your lab.
 You can see the demo of this workflow in [this YT video][yt-demo].

+Or use the [Devcontainer](#devcontainer) if running another VM is not your thing.

 [yt-demo]: https://www.youtube.com/watch?v=_BTa-CiTpvI&t=1573s

-If you run an Intel mac, you can still use OrbStack to deploy a VM, but you will not need to worry about ARM64 images, as your processor runs x86_64 natively.
+<small>If you run an Intel mac, you still use OrbStack to deploy a VM, but you will not need to worry about the hard-to-find ARM64 images, as your processor runs x86_64 natively.</small>
 ///

 For quite some time, we have been saying that containerlab and macOS is a challenging mix.
 This statement has been echoed through multiple workshops/demos and was based on the following reasons: